tjallen/js-patterns/readme.md

 - Good for creating complex objects

 - Potential inefficiency: methods created on the factory function are copied to all objects
-- Lacking type determination: the new object instances created by the factory are typed as 'Object'; no indication of their content
+- Lacking type determination: the new object instances created by the factory are typed as 'Object'; no indication of their content (solved by the Constructor pattern)

 Examples:
 ```JavaScript